 Here are two crashing events:

-#2 Updated by Herbert Greenlee about 2 years ago
+#2 Updated by Herbert Greenlee over 2 years ago

 Latest fcl file is reco_uboone_data_mcc8_driver_stage1and2_test4.fcl

 in directory /uboone/app/users/greenlee/mcc8rel/srcs/uboonecode/fcl/reco

 Crashing files from with this fcl file are as follows.

 #3 Updated by Gianluca Petrillo over 2 years ago

 - Category set to Reconstruction